High risk countries

-- Access to services that we take for granted like Gmail and Google Apps, Wikipedia, and Yahoo Web Mail are often blocked altogether or filtered.
+- Access to services that we take for granted like Gmail and other Google apps, Wikipedia, and Yahoo Web Mail are often blocked altogether or filtered.

 - Skype connections are monitored by the government.

 - Those using VPNs reported that they are often cut off for hours at a time.